Collage of three D.C. plates.

 1931 Registration Numbers

 Passenger.
-These 12 prefix letters have been observed on 1931 auto plates (in conjunction with the numbering format introduced for 1927 as discussed on a separate page): E, F, G, J, M, N, T, U, V, W, Y, and Z. Based upon letter series known to have been used since 1927 it is reasonable to assume that K- and P-prefix plates were also used for this year, and if this were found to be true there would be 14 passenger letter series for 1931.
-If it is assumed that 14 prefix letters were used on passenger plates this year and including the 9,999 plates without a letter prefix (numbers 1 through 9999), there are a total of 149,985 possible passenger registration number combinations.
+These 15 prefix letters have been observed on 1931 auto plates (in conjunction with the numbering format introduced for 1927 as discussed on a separate page): E, F, G, J, K, M, N, P, S, T, U, V, W, Y, and Z. If it is assumed that 15 prefix letters were used on passenger plates this year and including the 9,999 plates without a letter prefix (numbers 1 through 9999), there are a total of 159,984 possible passenger registration number combinations.

 1932 Passenger plate no. F-3761